GUSuper60/Maven_07/README.md

 # Maven_07
-This repository contains the best solution from group no.7
+This repository contains the solutions from group7 members